-The CESJDS Center for Excellence and Engagement in Jewish History is a hub for Jewish History content, programs, and consulting.
+The CESJDS Center for Excellence and Engagement in Jewish History is a hub for Jewish History consulting, training, and learning.
 The Center:

 Rachel Bergstein is the Director of the CESJDS Center for Excellence and Engagement in Jewish History and teaches high school Jewish history and American history at the Charles E. Smith Jewish Day School.
 She has an undergraduate degree in Jewish Studies from the University of Pennsylvania, and a graduate degree in Jewish history from Yale University.
-Rachel has also studied at the Hebrew University in Jerusalem and at the Drisha Institute for Jewish Education in New York.
+Rachel also studied at the Hebrew University in Jerusalem and at the Drisha Institute for Jewish Education in New York.
 Rachel teaches courses on American Jewish History and Modern Jewish History with a particular emphasis on culture, race, and religion.
 Her dissertation research focused on the role of Jews in the American South.
-Rachel has offered adult education lectures and classes at various local institutions and has served as a Scholar-in-Residence in Hazelton, PA.
-In 2016, Rachel was awarded the Beryl and Norman Meyer Outstanding Educator Award from the Jewish Federation of Greater Washington.
+Rachel has offered adult education lectures and classes at various local institutions and has served as a synagogue Scholar-in-Residence.
+In 2016, Rachel was awarded the Beryl and Norman Meyer Outstanding Educator Award from the Jewish Federation of Greater Washington, and in 2020, Rachel was selected as a University of Chicago Outstanding Educator.
+Last spring, Rachel partnered with the Shalom Hartman Institute to organize a conference of Jewish History teachers from across the United States.
+Rachel has taught at CESJDS since 2012.

 Evonne and Elliot Schnitzer Family Jewish History Department Chair